China's Xi to make first state visit to U.S. as both flag problems

 Obama and the Dalai Lama both attended a prayer meeting in Washington last week, angering Beijing.

-However, the two countries also work closely on many important international issues, such as efforts to curb the nuclear programs of Iran and North Korea.
+However, the two countries also work closely on many important international issues, such as efforts to curb the nuclear programmes of Iran and North Korea.

 "The two leaders reaffirmed their commitment to coordinate closely on security challenges, including by jointly encouraging Iran to seize the historic opportunity presented by P5+1 negotiations," the White House added.